-- Approval of the approach for multi-year funding, and the funding strategy for delivering the programme of work in 2023/24 - Approval of funding awards over £500,000- there were three awards across Creative Scotland and the CS NLDF that fell into this category covering screen and the Youth Music Initiative Formula Fund; - approval of the 2023/24 budget; - approval of the 2021/22 accounts for both Creative Scotland Group and the Creative Scotland National Lottery Distribution Fund; - Review of the risk register; - Appraisal and evaluation of board members and activities.
+- The Multi-Year Funding Programme process and Stage One Application Process - Approval of funding awards over £500,000; - Addressing a reduction of £6.6 million in the grant-in-aid allocation for Regular Funded Organisations by approving a one-off utilisation of National Lottery reserves. - approval of the 2024/25 budget; - approval of the 2022/23 accounts for both Creative Scotland Group and the Creative Scotland National Lottery Distribution Fund; - Review of the risk register; - Appraisal and evaluation of board members and activities.

 The Board received regular updates from the Audit & Risk, Finance & General Purposes and Screen committees, which were standing items at each full board meeting.
-Details of the committees and their work in the year are noted on pages 21-23.
-The Nominations Committee did not meet during the year.
+Details of the committees and their work in the year are noted on pages 23-25.